Apolo Ohno: Television career

 Ohno has had an interest in pursuing a career in the entertainment world.
 He participated and won the fourth season of the U.S. reality show Dancing with the Stars with his partner Julianne Hough.
 He returned for the 15th season which featured all-star celebrities.
 Ohno's interests in fashion led him to be a guest judge on the fashion reality show Project Runway in 2008, and to an endorsement deal with Omega, the maker of luxury watches, in 2010.
 Omega president Stephen Urquhart said, "We are very proud to support Apolo here in Vancouver and congratulate him on his outstanding performance.
 He is poised to make history of his own here and we are thrilled that he is part of the Omega family".
 He also appeared on Minute to Win It as the host of the GSN revival in 2013 since he is a fan of the show.

 Dancing with the Stars

 Season 4 (with Julianne Hough)

 Ohno participated on the fourth season of the reality show, Dancing with the Stars.
 He was paired with professional dancer Julianne Hough, and both appeared on the show for the first time on March 19, 2007.
 Together, they received the competition's first perfect score of 30 for their samba routine on April 16, 2007.
-They were crowned the champions in May 22, 2007.
+They were crowned the champions on May 22, 2007.